ALavault/alavault.github.io/_posts/2020-07-25-mixing_tuto_10_balancing.md

 _Remark :_ Musically, cymbals are generally accenting beats : not having them is likely to destroy the _groove_ of your track.

 _Tip :_ During tom fills, ride the room mics up.
 It makes them bigger, if that is what you are looking after.
 3-4dB should do the trick.

+## 4. Case study - Vocals

+Balancing between lead and backing vocals is tricky and can change drastically the feel of the song.

+A rule of thumb is the more backing you have, the more epic it is.
+The less you have, the more intimate it is.

+Most of the time, harmonies and background vocal are panned : look what already occupies the spot (cymbals, stereo synth, guitars...) and balance accoringly.

+So, a cheat-list :

+- Harmonies smooth the performance (in terms of details and dynamics) of the lead and give more width.
+Balance according to your vision.
+- Pan your harmonies further to the sides the higher they are : it will give width while keeping a centered low-end.
+- Full pan might not be a good idea : it may clash with other instruments.
+Find the best compromise between width and clarity of the instruments.
+- If you are mixing a counterpoint/answer, it should be noticed but not leading (second row element)
+- Some vocal tracks may look like harmonies but are in fact doubles of the lead : they should be treated as part of the lead group.

 ---